| Ch 6 -- The C and C++ Programming Languages

 the public interface.
 The class may also have hidden private functions and data members

+as well.
 Class declaration defines a data type and format but does not allocate memory

 or in any other way create an object of this type.
 The wider program must declare